Translations

 Sunday, November 28, 2010

 Some things change.
 Some remain.
 “Uncle Walter” is gone, but a descendant still lives in his old homeplace.
 Now, at least, my youngest brother, Doug, and I “hike the Nose,” on the Friday or Saturday after Thanksgiving every year, as a tradition, since Mom’s passing in December 2000.
-I have kept records for 2001 forward.
-To make up for not going after Thanksgiving 2001, Doug, his wife, and our next to youngest brother, Arthur, and I hiked in February 2002.
-Since then, at least Doug and I have hiked every year, except 2003 and 2008.
+I have kept records from 2001 forward.
+To make up for not going after Thanksgiving in 2001, Doug, his wife, my next-to-youngest brother, Arthur, and I hiked in February of 2002.
+Since then, at least Doug and I have hiked every year, except in 2003 and 2008.
 Well, I hiked alone in 2007.

 Devil’s Nose stands alone, rising about 2,300 feet, with a ridge running west to east, south of the Clinch Mountain range.
 Years ago, I heard two origins for the name.
 Viewing the mountain from the east, it looks like a craggy nose coming out of the ground.
 Another option is that a man, long ago, went into the mountain and never came out.
 When asked, “Where did he go?”
 Someone replied, “The devil knows.”